Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/distribution-binding.md

     partitions.
 For other partitions, it will apply if you use the `--exclusive` sbatch directive.

-    Similarly, binding cannot by applied for interactive jobs if you run `srun` outside of an allocation, meaning you directly call `srun` on a login node.
+    Similarly, binding cannot be applied for interactive jobs if you run `srun` outside of an allocation, meaning you directly call `srun` on a login node.
     You have to [create an allocation with `salloc`][interactive] first.